 Because of the movie’s negative elements, including adultery, and mixed worldview, MOVIEGUIDE® advises extreme caution.
 In some ways, Edith Piaf turned out to be her own worst enemy, but there were no people in her life who could really show her how to follow Jesus Christ better.

+LA VIE EN ROSE is a beautifully realized but somewhat choppy and episodic portrait of the famous French pop singer, Edith Piaf, whose haunting renditions of moody French songs became an international sensation.
+The movie travels back and forth in time to show Edith's beginnings of being raised in her grandmother's brothel during World War I to singing on the streets of Paris to a topsy turvy musical career involving great success as well as scandal.
+There is also an illicit affair with a married man, alcohol and morphine addiction, and an early death.
 The episodic nature of the movie's narrative and mixed premise give LA VIE EN ROSE a choppy quality.
 Although Edith relies on prayer to Jesus Christ and Saint Therese in times of stress, this famous French Catholic celebrity is her own worst enemy.
 Even so, her trials and tribulations add a depth of longing and pain to her songs, a depth that is still greatly admired today.
 The movie's negative elements, including adultery, and mixed worldview require extreme caution.
 Marion Cotillard is brilliant, however, as the diminutive "little sparrow," the meaning of her stage name, Piaf.